Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ## <a name="open-issues"></a>Open Issues
 ### Deployment Failures
 1. You may see a rare deployment failure with an error that reads "Internal Server Error" around the deployment of a MySQL database.
 This is being tracked internally and a fix is on the way.
-The recommendation is to try kicking off your deployment again.
+The workaround is to delete the partial/failed deployment and try kicking off your deployment again.

 2. You may also see another deployment failure again with the MySQL Database provisioning.
 This is an artifact of an extremely rare but possible timing condition and a patch for this issue is in testing and expected to go live on around 14th of March 2022.
-The recommendation is to try kicking off another deployment.
+The workaround is to try kicking off another deployment and delete your incomplete deployment.

+3. You may see a partial deployment where WordPress doesn't get deployed and you'll end up seeing an Nginx page.
+The issue here is with automation around apt-key usage and gpg.
+We're working on making this part more robust.
+For now, the workaround will be to delete your partial deployment and start over.

 ### Infrastructure capabilities
 1. Azure Cache for Redis was removed as a caching option as some more work is needed for seamless integration with popular WordPress plugins and having this functionality working out of the box.
 This functionality is expected shortly after the private preview go live.